Carl Zeiss Jena Tessar 80 mm lens

 Conclusion

-The optical quality of this lens is not bad, and it is an interesting choice for a medium telephoto lens.
-Handling is a bit tricky because of manual focus, and poor sharpness in the corners.
-It needs some time to get used to this lens.
-It is definitely not an everyday lens, and I would not recommend it as a vintage lens for beginners.
+The Carl Zeiss Jena Tessar 80mm f/2.8 T is a solid lens with good optical quality, making it an interesting option for a medium telephoto lens.
+However, it can be tricky to handle due to its manual focus and the poor sharpness in the corners.
+It takes time to get used to this lens, and it’s definitely not an everyday lens.
+I wouldn’t recommend it as a vintage lens for beginners.

 If you like this content and don’t want to miss new blog posts, consider subscribing to our newsletter!